-The programme will cover the regulatory landscape and the definition and classification of ATMPs and provide practical guidance on how to overcome quality and specific GMP challenges.
-Comparison of the differences between GMP for ATMPs and conventional therapies will be discussed, as will the requirements for clinical trials and the preparation of the IMPD.
-Advice on the specific transportation requirements of these products will also be included.
+Industry expterts will cover the regulatory landscape and the definition and classification of ATMPs and provide practical guidance on how to overcome quality and specific GMP challenges.
+The differences between GMP for ATMPs and conventional therapies will be discussed, as will the requirements for clinical trials and the preparation of the IMPD.
+Advice on the specific transportation requirements of these products will also be addressed.

-This programme will be of benefit to all those involved with or considering developing an AMTP.
+This programme will be of benefit to all those involved with or considering developing an ATMP.

 Benefits of attending:

 This seminar will be of benefit to all those involved with or considering developing an Advance Medicinal Therapeutic Product.

 Alison Wilson is an Independent Regulatory Affairs Consultant.
 Previously regulatory affairs manager for Smith & Nephew Wound Management, she has over 25 years’ experience of regulatory affairs in medicinal products, human tissue products and medical devices.
 She is a nominated UK expert for ISO (International Standards Organisation) TC150/WG 11 – Tissue Engineered Medical Products and a member of BSI Technical Panel RGM/1 – Regenerative Medicine.